openjs-foundation/summit/.github/ISSUE_TEMPLATE/summit-topic-proposal.md

 about: Submit a proposal for a session at the Collab Summit
 title: 'Session Proposal: '
 labels: Austin 2020, Collaborator Summit, Session Proposal
-assignees: christian-bromann, evahowe, jorydotcom, keywordnew, wesleytodd, waleedashraf
+assignees: christian-bromann, jorydotcom, keywordnew, wesleytodd, waleedashraf

 ---